RealmKnight/CNWC-BLET-GCA-PLD-App/push_not.md

     importance: string
   ): Promise<boolean> {
     try {
+      // First check if the category is mandatory (system-critical) const { data: category, error: categoryError } = await supabase .from("notification_categories")
+        .select("is_mandatory, default_importance")
+        .eq("code", categoryCode)
+        .single();

+      if (categoryError) {
+        console.error("Error checking category:", categoryError);
+        // Default to sending for safety if we can't determine return true;
+      }

+      // If this is a mandatory high-importance notification, always send it if (category?.is_mandatory && category.default_importance === "high") {
+        return true;
+      }

-      // First check if the user has a specific preference for this category const { data: categoryPref, error: catError } = await supabase .from("user_notification_preferences")
+      // Check if the user has a specific preference for this category const { data: categoryPref, error: catError } = await supabase .from("user_notification_preferences")
         .select("delivery_method, enabled")